 I believe that knowledge without experience is difficult to apply, and that experience without the good knowledge and the good mindset won’t give you the result you want.
 You need both.
 This article was about the mindset, the next article is about the experience and the tools to get it.

 As everything in the development world, you should apply rules and principles depending on what you want to achieve.
 Bend them if necessary.
 Don’t follow them blindly, without using the most important organ you have: your brain.

 A last point: no side project is useless since you will always learn from them.
 It’s a good way to stretch your skills.
 You are the driver of your side project, you don’t have to follow the will of a bunch of managers!
 That’s a very refreshing experience.

-Your side project are useful.
-Even if you never finish them.
-Even if they are total failures.
-Especially if they are total failures.
+Your side projects are useful.
+Even if you never finish them, or they are total failures.